Tetra Tech (NASDAQ:TTEK) Releases FY 2021 Earnings Guidance

-Several equities research analysts have recently weighed in on the company.
-Vertical Research assumed coverage on Tetra Tech in a research report on Monday, April 12th.
-They set a hold rating and a $145.00 price target on the stock.
-Maxim Group upped their price target on Tetra Tech from $155.00 to $160.00 and gave the company a buy rating in a research report on Friday, April 16th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock presently has an average rating of Buy and a consensus target price of $133.00.
+A number of brokerages have issued reports on TTEK.
+Maxim Group lifted their target price on shares of Tetra Tech from $155.00 to $160.00 and gave the stock a buy rating in a research report on Friday, April 16th.
+Vertical Research initiated coverage on shares of Tetra Tech in a research report on Monday, April 12th.
+They issued a hold rating and a $145.00 price objective for the company.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Tetra Tech currently has a consensus rating of Buy and an average price target of $133.00.

+The company also recently announced a quarterly dividend, which will be paid on Friday, September 3rd.
+Stockholders of record on Friday, August 20th will be given a dividend of $0.20 per share.
+The ex-dividend date is Thursday, August 19th.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.60%.
+Tetra Tech’s payout ratio is currently 24.54%.

-In other Tetra Tech news, Director Kirsten M. Volpi sold 5,575 shares of the company’s stock in a transaction that occurred on Monday, June 7th.
-The stock was sold at an average price of $119.15, for a total value of $664,261.25.
-Following the completion of the sale, the director now owns 13,997 shares of the company’s stock, valued at $1,667,742.55.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, President Leslie L. Shoemaker sold 13,457 shares of the company’s stock in a transaction that occurred on Thursday, May 20th.
-The stock was sold at an average price of $118.81, for a total value of $1,598,826.17.
-Following the completion of the sale, the president now directly owns 69,436 shares of the company’s stock, valued at approximately $8,249,691.16.
+In related news, Director Kirsten M. Volpi sold 5,575 shares of the company’s stock in a transaction on Monday, June 7th.
+The shares were sold at an average price of $119.15, for a total value of $664,261.25.
+Following the sale, the director now directly owns 13,997 shares of the company’s stock, valued at $1,667,742.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Kimberly E. Ritrievi sold 8,524 shares of the company’s stock in a transaction on Wednesday, June 2nd.
+The shares were sold at an average price of $119.05, for a total transaction of $1,014,782.20.
+Following the completion of the sale, the director now directly owns 33,376 shares in the company, valued at $3,973,412.80.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 27,556 shares of company stock worth $3,277,870.
-1.65% of the stock is owned by company insiders.
+Over the last three months, insiders have sold 27,556 shares of company stock worth $3,277,870.
+Corporate insiders own 1.65% of the company’s stock.

 Tetra Tech, Inc provides consulting and engineering services worldwide.
 The company operates through Government Services Group (GSG) and Commercial/International Services Group (CIG) segments.
 The GSG segment offers early data collection and monitoring, data analysis and information technology, science and engineering applied research, engineering design, construction management, and operations and maintenance services; and climate change and energy management consulting, as well as greenhouse gas inventory assessment, certification, reduction, and management services.